xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/index.md

 With Google Analytics, you are more prepared to write better-targeted ads, strengthen your marketing initiatives and create higher converting websites.

-1. Installing and configuring Google Analytics module
+1. {% link "Installing and Configuring  Google Analytics Module" ref_7aqHV7fa %}
 2. eCommerce Tracking with Google Analytics